 The service work you will perform in a hill tribe village further develops our cross-cultural experience.
 Work with the locals on a community improvement project that will benefit the people of this region.
 Past projects include building a road to improve access to this remote community, as well as building a center for families to have a place to read, gather and display their crafts to tourists who come to see their way of life.
 Enjoy a cultural exchange with the Lahu tribe for an evening of song, dance & games.

 You will teach English to Thai children at a small local school, an experience that is sure to leave you with many new little friends.
+Over the course of the 3 days at the Watpakoitai School, you will be working with your peers to design educational programs for the students of this school.
+You will be splitting your time running educational programs in the classroom, and playing games with the students on the school’s property.

 After a warm welcome greeting and orientation to Thai customs, you will experience this intriguing city with multiple modes of transport – by elevated Skytrain, canal boat, three wheeled tuk-tuk and longtail boat.
 The first stop is a food walking tour of Bangkok where you will be introduced to many traditional Thai dishes and flavors.
 As you take in the major sights including Erawan Shrine, Golden Mount, Grand Palace and Wat Pho (Reclining Buddha), the city’s people will continue to amaze you with their warmth.
 Learn about initiatives to rehabilitate the mangrove forests and maintain their traditional way of life.
 Be amazed by the UNESCO World Heritage Site of Ayutthaya as you visit the stunning temples in the former capital of Thailand.